The 10 best jockeys in the world

 MORE: Why you should consider the jockey challenge option

-Moore landed the Longines World’s Best Jockey title for a third time in 2021 adding to his wins in 2014 and 2016.
-That award is measured on results from what are deemed the top 100 group 1 races in the world, although we like to look more broadly and also reward outstanding performances in major domestic jockeys’ premierships.
+Moore and McDonald have had a mortgage on the highly regarded Longines World’s Best Jockey title in recent years, with Moore winning in 2021 and 2023, adding to his wins in 2014 and 2016.
+McDonald has won twice in 2022 and 2024, and the pair have dominated in an award that is measured on results from what are deemed the top 100 group 1 races in the world, although we like to look more broadly and also reward outstanding performances in major domestic jockeys’ premierships.
 Performances in more important races, of course, still carry greater weight.

-Buick also had a wonderful run in big races in 2021, while Murphy won the the champion flat jockey title for the third consecutive year.
-Murphy is only in his mid-20s and if he can keep himself in good shape, he will likely remain on this list for many years to come.
+Buick had a wonderful run in big races in 2024, while Irish whiz Oisin Murphy won the the champion flat jockey title for the fourth time in the past six years.
+Murphy is only in his late 20s and if he can keep himself in good shape, he will likely remain on this list for many years to come.

 The task of listing the 10 best active jockeys in the thoroughbred world is always fraught with difficulty.
 How does one compare riders from different jurisdictions?
 What criteria should be used?
 Have I forgotten someone obvious to many punters out there?
 Am I letting the hip-pocket nerve cloud my judgement?